Investing responsibly: our approach and our legal obligations

 United Nations Global Compact Principles

 We acknowledge that UniSaver’s portfolio at any time may include investments in organisations some members would prefer us not to hold.
 This is to be expected given a large and diverse membership.
-However, members can be assured that our investment consultant and manager has robust processes in place to assess ESG metrics as part of its decision making, which includes alignment with UNGC principles and adherence to international sanctions.
+However, our investment consultant and manager does have robust processes in place to assess ESG metrics as part of its decision making, which includes alignment with UNGC principles and adherence to international sanctions.
 The trustee receives regular reporting on and takes an active interest in ESG measures as part of our oversight of the scheme.
 We will continue to ensure ESG considerations are integrated appropriately into investment management processes as part of discharging our fiduciary duty to members.